-Having the right health and wellbeing structures in place within your organisation will help reduce absence levels over time, particularly those related to mental health.
+Having the right health and wellbeing structures in place within your organisation will help reduce absence levels over time.
+This is particularly true for absence related to mental health.
 Thus, it’s worth making sure your employees aren’t dealing with too much stress and that they feel they can get genuine support and understanding about mental health issues.
 Furthermore, organisations can make the effort to signpost and celebrate healthy choices for staff.

 How to manage absence in your organisation